 Getting to Copper River Lodge

 On the day prior to your arrival in camp (Saturday) you should plan on traveling to Anchorage and overnighting.
-The next morning, Sunday, you will arrive in Iliamna on the afternoon (Iliamna Air Taxi, 907-571-1245) flight from Anchorage.
+The next day, Sunday, you will arrive in Iliamna on the afternoon (Iliamna Air Taxi, 907-571-1245) flight from Anchorage.
 When booking this flight, be sure and tell the carrier that you're clients of Copper River Lodge, as they'll have a seat reserved for you already… you just need to pay for it.
 It will take some time for luggage to be unloaded from the plane in Iliamna, so relax;

 You will be met at the mouth of the river with jet boats that will transfer you to the lodge.
 After arriving at the lodge there will be ample time to settle into your room, set up your fishing equipment, have fishing licenses issued (if needed) and receive a brief orientation.
 As soon as everyone is organized, they'll meet at the dock and head out for your first day of fishing.
 A lunch will be packed and ready to eat on the river.